 Here are three customer success KPIs to start with:

 Churn.
 Every business wins new customers and loses valued customers.
-It can be taken at face value or used to understand why customers leave.
-If reasons are known, then action can be taken to prevent loss, either mitigating action before the loss trigger happens or at the point of loss.
+Each loss can be taken at face value or used to understand why customers leave.
+If reasons are known, then action can be taken to prevent further loss, either mitigating action before the loss trigger happens or at the point of loss.
 Bear in mind that it normally costs far more to win a new customer than keep an existing one, so it can be a prudent decision to spend money to defend a revenue stream.

 Customer Effort Score (CES).
 Customer Effort Score (CES) is a simple metric that measures how much effort a customer has to exert to get an issue resolved, a request fulfilled, a product purchased/returned or a question answered.
 In terms of understanding and fostering customer loyalty, CES has proven particularly useful.
 CES surveys typically ask the question, “on a scale of ‘very easy’ to ‘very difficult’, how easy was it to interact with [company name]”.
 CES is one way that a business can measure a customer’s perceived level of ease at various points throughout the customer journey.
 Loyal customers become brand advocates, product experts, and, most importantly, they renew.